Strategy

 How can organisations get technology selection right?
 What sort of processes and mechanisms should they have in place?

-There are 3 parts to this: 1) Knowing what capability it is the technology is going to improve/enable, 2) Determining whether that capability is commodity or market-leading/market-defining, and 3) The process you're going to follow to make the selection.
+There are 3 parts to this: 1) Knowing what capability the technology is going to improve/enable, 2) Determining whether that capability is commodity or market-leading/market-defining, and 3) The process you're going to follow to make the selection.

 The first 2 steps help you determine whether it needs to be a buy/build/hybrid technology solution.